GurditLubana/Group-10-Meal-Planner/Devlog.md

    - finished Invalid test of Food.java update at brench test-Zhou
    - all test case is done in TestFoodUnit.java, need other people review

+### 2022-07-05
+     Dev:
+      - Zhou
+Duration: 1hrs
+   Tasks:
+   - upload all note(1-35) to github folder, with some modify